 Quality Management Systems can only be as successful as the managers themselves allow.
 Quality managers should educate themselves thoroughly on the system being used and be well versed on the potential of said systems.
 Quality management systems often fail when managers do not use them to their full advantage or lack the knowledge on how to use them properly.

-Below are seven reasons why quality management systems might fail:
+Below are seven causes of quality failure and reasons why quality management systems might fail:

 1. Lack of Proper Training

 Quality management systems will not only involve quality managers, but also employees.
 Running through procedures and proper controls placed to avoid miscommunication makes all the difference.